Our annual bike ride to the historic village fair in Reach takes place on 5th May 2014.

 - How many people are you expecting on the ride?

 - It really will depend on the weather on the day.
-In previous years there have been more than 350 riders, and this year we are hoping for between 300 and 500 riders.
+In 2013 we had almost 600 riders (see our report) and this year we are hoping for a similar number.

 - Are children welcome on the ride?